First Interstate Arena: Sporting

 The Arena has been home to two teams with the Indoor Football League IFL.
 The Billings Outlaws played in the league from 2000 to 2010 before disbanding following the June 2010 Father's Day tornado.
 In 2015, the league expanded adding the Billings Wolves but only lasted two seasons before folding as well.

 MetraPark has hosted pre-season NBA games on a semi-regular basis.
 The Arena played host to the first ever game for the NBA's Oklahoma City Thunder on October 8, 2008 in a pre-season game against the Timberwolves.
 The Timberwolves prevailed 88–82.

 MetraPark is a longtime tour stop for the PBR's Built Ford Tough Series (known as the Bud Light Cup until 2003), which has visited the arena every year since 1996.

 In the summer of 2005, MetraPark hosted tryouts for the All-American Professional Basketball League (AAPBL), a new minor basketball league.
 The tryouts took place from July 11 to 22, 2005.
 However, the league folded shortly thereafter.

 MetraPark has also played host to various WWE, WCW and UWF wrestling events including a live televised WCW Monday Nitro television show on June 19, 2000.

 In 2017, First Interstate Arena hosted the NAIA Women's DI Basketball Tournament.

+In 2022, a new version of the Billings Outlaws began play at the arena as members of Champions Indoor Football and now the revived Arena Football League.